kyma-project/community/docs/kyma-release-notes/2023-10-02-release-notes-2.19.md

 ## Telemetry

-The Telemetry component has been [replaced by the module](https://github.com/kyma-project/kyma/issues/16301) and won't be part of the Kyma release notes anymore.
-Instead, learn about upcoming releases of the Telemetry module on https://github.com/kyma-project/telemetry-manager/releases.
+The Telemetry component has been [replaced ](https://github.com/kyma-project/kyma/issues/16301) by the [Telemetry module](https://github.com/kyma-project/telemetry-manager) and won't be part of Kyma releases anymore.
+Instead, learn about upcoming releases of the Telemetry module on the dedicated [release page](https://github.com/kyma-project/telemetry-manager/releases).

 ## Service Mesh